Skip to main content

 Mental health disorders such as depression, anxiety, and personality disorder can also be caused or worsened by chronic heroin use.

-Long-Term Use: Tolerance and Withdrawal
+Long Term Use: Tolerance and Withdrawal

 Tolerance and physical addiction are common traits of Heroin use.
 Tolerance happens when the body requires more of the drug to achieve the same effect.
 Physical dependence refers to how the body adapts to the drug by causing terrible withdrawal symptoms once a person tries to stop using the drug.